-The 2017 Empowered To Connect Conference will be held in Franklin, Tennessee.
+The 2019 Empowered to Connect Conference will be held in Fort Worth, TX.
 Live event registration is available here.

 In addition to the live event, churches and other organizations will host a live simulcast of the event in communities around the world.
 Please visit the event map to find a location near you.